kalendar/assessments/srl/metacognition/monitoring/high-summary.md

 Your scores indicate that you **frequently** monitor your thinking and learning.
+Thus, you may do things like writing down things that are difficult for you or keeping track of your performing on assignments.

 To continue being a **frequent monitor**, consider using the the following strategies: